OmarJabri7/Cycle_Buddy/README.md

 <!-- Project descirption -->
 ## About
-Cycle Buddy is System that detects danger levels in bikers relative to drivers.
+We are a group of the Real Time Embedded Programing Project in the University of Glasgow.
+Our project, Cycle Buddy, is a system that detects danger levels in bikers relative to drivers.
 Once a driver overpasses a biker, the system detects this unauthorised act, and responds by recognising the face/car plate of the driver in order to contact law enforcements.

 <br />
 [doxygen about the project](https://omarjabri7.github.io/Cycle_Buddy/)
 <br />